dagster-io/dagster/docs/docs-beta/docs/dagster-plus/features/ci-cd/branch-deployments/testing.md

 This guide is applicable to Dagster+.
 :::

 This guide details a workflow to test Dagster code in your cloud environment without impacting your production data.
-To highlight this functionality, we’ll leverage Dagster+ branch deployments and a Snowflake database to:
+To highlight this functionality, we'll leverage Dagster+ branch deployments and a Snowflake database to:

 - Execute code on a feature branch directly on Dagster+
 - Read and write to a unique per-branch clone of our Snowflake data

 With these tools, we can merge changes with confidence in the impact on our data platform and with the assurance that our code will execute as intended.

-Here’s an overview of the main concepts we’ll be using:
+Here’s an overview of the main concepts we'll be using:

 {/* - [Assets](/concepts/assets/software-defined-assets) - We'll define three assets that each persist a table to Snowflake. */}
 - [Assets](/todo) - We'll define three assets that each persist a table to Snowflake.